ItayMoh/FingerPrintz/README.md

 # FingerPrintz
-Taking a list of urls and making appending it to a file to make unique domain/arguments/directories list, the script also checks for duplicates in the output file and will not append if there is.
+Taking a list of urls and making a unique domain/arguments/directories list, the script also checks for duplicates in the output file and will not append if there is.

 Usage: